scubbo/blog-content/blog/content/posts/rebuild-from-scratch.md

 Until one night I was poking around and found that vanilla Grafana has the ability to send Telegram alerts directly.
 Given that I'm just a single person (who doesn't need oncall rotation support), this is perfectly fine for my needs!

 That said, recent changes have meant that Oncall is now [easier to set up](https://github.com/scubbo/pi-tools/tree/898c06d7c5193d1b7716dde4ba5c572f88de21bb/k8s-objects/helm-charts/grafana-oncall) than I had [previously found]({{< ref "/posts/grafana-oncall" >}}) - RabbitMQ clusters can now be run directly from the Helm chart on an `arm64` machine rather than having to install them separately, for instance!
 Still, though - not worth it for a single-operator system.

+# UPDATE: A note from the future

+This update delivered approximately 29 months later - [all of this has happened before, and all of it will happen again.
+Once more, we return]({{< ref "/posts/a-new-start" >}})

 [^tunnel-article]: Referenced previously [here]({{< ref "/posts/cloudflare-tunnel-dns" >}}), and inspired by [this article](https://eevans.co/blog/garage/)
 [^docker-in-docker]: I guess this would probably require running Docker-in-Docker, since I don't think it's possible to tell Kubernetes "_This initContainer doesn't matter, don't fail if you can't fetch the image_" - so I'd have to run a standard image which _itself_ tries to download-and-run the DNS-setting image, but fails gracefully if it can't do so.